Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 ![API credentials](../../Assets/Screenshots/Adyen/Integration/AdyenAPICredentialspng.png "[API credentials]")

-1. Click the *Create new credentials* button.
+1. Click the *Create new credential* button.
    The *Create API credential* window is displayed.
 The *Web service user* credential type is selected by default.
-The username was automatically created by the system.
+The username has been created automatically by the system.

    ![Create API credential](../../Assets/Screenshots/Adyen/Integration/AdyenCreateAPIcredential.png "[Create API credential]")